IBM/go-security-plugs/rtplugs/README.md

 Use a comma seperated list for activating more than one plug.

-When the caller manages the list of plugs (e.g. using its own config files) use NewPlugs instead of New.
+When the caller manages the list of plugs (e.g. using its own config files) use NewPlugs() instead of New().
-The plulist parameter would be used instead of the env RTPLUGS
+When using NewPlugs, the caller specify the plug list using the pluglist parameter and the env RTPLUGS is ignored.
 ```
 rt := rtplugs.NewPlugs(pluglist, log)
 if rt != nil {